ColinFay/attempt/README.md

 {trycatchthis}
 ==============

-A friendlier trycatch for R, based on {purrr} mappers.
+A friendlier error handler for R, based on {purrr} mappers and {rlang}.

 try catch
 ---------